It’s a Great Time To Buy a Home

 Because of the competitive real estate market, your agent must be educated, aggressive, know current values, and also be respected by their peers.
 A reputation for high ethical standards and attention to detail is a must when negotiating for that desirable property.

 A smart listing agent will not advise a seller to consider price only – there are many additional factors that an agent should keep in mind.
-One of these is the agent representing the buyer and her ability to achieve a successful closing.
+One important factor here is the agent's competency of representation and ability to achieve a successful closing.